5.5 CLI Factory

 The process of getting a module ready for use in the JavaScript runtime is known as "module preparation" in Deno.
 This involves a series of steps, including fetching, loading, and compiling the module along with all its required components.
 This entire process ensures that the module and its dependencies are properly set up and ready to be utilized within the v8 engine.

-Let's delve into some of the key activities that take place during the preparation of a module:
+Let's look into some of the key activities that take place during the preparation of a module:

 1. Initiating the Module Graph: All the ECMAScript (ES) modules are organized and managed within a structure called the "module graph."
 This graph keeps track of how various modules relate to each other.